ltagliaferri/dh-rutgers-2022/src/blog/set-up-github.md

 ---
 title: Set up GitHub
-description: Tutorial on how to create a GitHub account and cloning our main repository.
+description: Tutorial on how to create a GitHub account and cloning our main repository
 ---

 We are going to be using GitHub to collaborate.
 GitHub was purchased by Microsoft in 2018, and is worthy of much critique and criticism; however, it also offers an accessible way of learning Git for code version control and collaboration.
 GitHub is where a lot of open source software lives today, and where many software developers work.
 Alternatives to GitHub include [GitLab](https://about.gitlab.com/), [Bitbucket](https://bitbucket.org/product) (owned by Atlassian), [SourceForge](https://sourceforge.net/), or rolling your own Git server.